GamerMedic/UndeadPandemic/README.md

   - Zombies don't die during the day;
   - Zombies form a herd if you stay in one place for too long;
+  - Zombies will canniblise each other if they cannot find living flesh;
+  - Customisable zombie spawn rate;
   - Kill instantly with a nicely placed head shot;
+  - Customisable kill messages;
   - Customisable kill rewards;
-  - Fully customisable weapons, including item material and weapon damage values;
-  - Customisable ammunition;
+  - Customisable weapons and ammo;
-  - Enable/Disable Mobs;
-  - Enable/Disable Zombie Exp Drops;
-  - Set the Zombie spawn rate;
-  - Enable/Disable head shot title message;
+  - Have Zombies drop custom items.
+Custom Model Data is supported!;
-  - Barbed wire will cause damage to player;
+  - Barbed wire causes damage to player;
-  - Thirst system.
-  - Infection and Cure System
+  - Players can be infected after a zombie attack;
+  - Zombies will ignore players wearing zombie guts;
+  - Disable on specific worlds;
-  - Safe Zones
+  - Players can create Safe Zones to protect their stuff and stay safe from zombie attacks;
-  - Zombies Attack Each Other (sometimes with weapons)
+  - Create secure areas using Key Cards;
+  - Thirst system with customisable consumables;
+  - Customisable dehydration rate
+  - Customisable health items;
+  - Add/Remove mobs from the game using the 'disable_mobs' config option.

 ### Install

- 1. Download latest files from Spigot or [UndeadPandemic Website](https://undeadpandemic.stevezr963.me).
+ 1. Download latest files from [Spigot](https://www.spigotmc.org/resources/undeadpandemic-v2-x.95385/).
- 2. Unzip folder.
- 3. Place UndeadPandemic.jar into plugins folder.
+ 2. Place UndeadPandemic.jar into plugins folder.
- 4. Place UndeadPandemic.zip Resource Pack into resource packs folder.
+ 3. Place UndeadPandemic.zip Resource Pack into resource packs folder.
- 5. Restart server.
+ 4. Restart server.
- 6. Set your resource pack to the UndeadPandemic pack.
+ 5. Set your resource pack to the UndeadPandemic pack.

 ### Dependencies